NVIDIA/nvvl/README.md

 can be in RGB or YCbCr color space, normalized to [0, 1] or [0, 255], and in `float`, `half`, or `uint8` tensors.

+**Note that, while we hope you find NVVL useful, it is example code from a research project performed by a small group of NVIDIA researchers.
+We will do our best to answer questions and fix small bugs as they come up, but it is not a supported NVIDIA product and is for the most part provided as-is.**

 Using compressed video files instead of individual frame image files significantly reduces the demands on the storage and I/O systems during training.
 Storing video datasets as video files consumes an